apluslms/aplus-manual/README.md

 will disappear if you reload the submission page once the actual assessment has completed.

+For persistent A+ database and other storage, uncomment volume entries like `./_data:...` in the `docker-commpose.yml`.

 ## Developing new assessment environments as containers